RobustBench: a standardized adversarial robustness benchmark: Analysis

 \textbf{Privacy leakage.} Deep neural networks are prone to memorizing training data~\cite{shokri2017meminf, carlini2019secretsharer}.
-Recent works have highlighted that robust training exacerbates this problem~\cite{song2019advprivacy}.
-Here we benchmark privacy leakage of training data across robust networks (Fig.~\ref{fig:privacy}).
+Recent work has highlighted that robust training exacerbates this problem~\cite{song2019advprivacy}.
+We benchmark privacy leakage of training data across robust networks (Fig.~\ref{fig:privacy}).
 We calculate membership inference accuracy using output confidence of adversarial images from the training and test sets (see Appendix~\ref{sec:app_additional_analysis} for more details).
 It measures how accurately we can infer whether a sample was present in the training dataset.
 Our analysis reveals mixed trends.
 First, our results show that not all robust models have a significantly higher privacy leakage than a standard model.
-We find that the inference accuracy across robust models has a large variation, where some models even have lower privacy leakage than a standard model.
-It also does not have a strong correlation with robust accuracy.
-In contrast, it is largely determined by the generalization gap, as using classification confidence information does not lead to a much higher inference accuracy than the baseline determined by the generalization gap (as shown in Fig.~\ref{fig:privacy} (right)).
-Thus one can expect lower privacy leakage in robust networks as multiple previous works have explicitly aimed to reduce the generalization gap in robust training using techniques such as early stopping~\cite{Rice2020Overfitting, Zhang2019Theoretically, Gowal2020Uncovering}.
-It further suggests that reducing the generalization gap in robust networks can further reduce privacy leakage.
+We find that the inference accuracy across robust models has a large variation, where some models even have lower privacy leakage than a standard model, and there is no strong correlation with robust accuracy.
+In contrast, it is largely determined by the generalization gap, as using the classifier confidence does not lead to a much higher inference accuracy than the baseline determined by the generalization gap (as shown in Fig.~\ref{fig:privacy} (right)).
+Thus one can expect lower privacy leakage in robust networks as previous work explicitly aimed to reduce the generalization gap in robust training e.g. via early stopping~\cite{Rice2020Overfitting, Zhang2019Theoretically, Gowal2020Uncovering}.